gatsbyjs/gatsby/docs/contributing/docs-and-blog-components.md

 - `showImageInArticle` (boolean, default false)

   Determines if the `image` is displayed as a hero in the blog post.
+Gatsby renders it as a fluid image with a width of 786px.

 - `twitterCard` (string)

   A choice between: `summary` or `summary_large_image` that Gatsby renders in the `twitter:card` metadata.

-  - `summary` - The Summary Card can be used for many kinds of web content, from blog posts and news articles, to products and restaurants.
-It is designed to give the reader a preview of the content before clicking through to your website.
+  - `summary` - displays the post as a snapshot that includes a thumbnail, title, and description to convey its content.
-  - `summary_large_image` - The Summary Card with Large Image features a large, full-width prominent image alongside a tweet.
-It is designed to give the reader a rich photo experience, and clicking on the image brings the user to your website.
+  - `summary_large_image` - displays the post as a large, full-width image that conveys the visual aspect.

 - `author` (string)